Nominating and Corp. Governance

 - The Committee shall periodically report to the Board on the status of professional development and succession planning for the Company’s senior executives, including policies and principles regarding succession of the Chief Executive Officer.

 - The Committee shall maintain minutes or other records of its meetings and make regular reports to the Board (at least annually) of the Committee’s work.

 - The Committee shall consider questions of possible conflicts of interest of directors and nominees, as such questions arise.
 Additionally, the Committee will regularly review situations in which a director has an outside position giving rise to fiduciary duties that may potentially conflict with his or her duties to the Company.

-- If the Chief Executive Officer of the Company is serving as a director of the Company and resigns or retires from his or her office as Chief Executive Officer, the Committee shall review the continued appropriateness for his or her service as a director in light of the change in position and the circumstances of the Company, and shall recommend to the Board the appropriateness of the director’s resignation from the Board.
+- If a director resigns or retires from his or her primary position of employment (including a director serving as Chief Executive Officer of the Company) or materially changes his or her primary employment, the Committee shall review the continued appropriateness of his or her service as a director in light of the change in position and the circumstances of the Company, and shall recommend to the Board the appropriateness of the director’s resignation from the Board.

 Annual Duties and Responsibilities